Peinaleopolynoe

-Peinaleopolynoe is a genus belonging to the family Polynoidae (scale worms).
-Members of this genus generally live in nutrient-rich environments in the deep sea, such as whale fall, which is the reason for their name (Greek plural πειναλεoσ, peinaleos; "famished").
+Peinaleopolynoe, also known as hungry scale worms and Elvis worms, is a genus of bristle worm belonging to the family Polynoidae (scale worms).
+There are six known species, four of which were described in 2020.
+Members of this genus generally live in nutrient-rich environments in the deep sea, such as at whale falls.

+Etymology

+The name Peinaleopolynoe comes from the Greek word peinaleos (πειναλεoσ), meaning "hungry" or "famished", in reference to the attraction of the worms to food fall.

 Description

-Species in this genus are short segmented scale worms with 21 segments.
+Peinaleoppolynoe species are short-segmented scale worms with 21 segments.
 They are covered in large, overlapping, kidney-shaped plates (elytra).
 The bristles (chaetae) on both sides can be seen from above, as they are not covered by the plates.
 They do not have any eyes.

-The four species discovered in 2020 were described as 'glitter worms' due to their shiny and colorful bristles and plates.
-One of the species, P. elvisi, was named after Elvis Presley, as the shimmering plates reminded the researchers of the sequins on his jumpsuit.

 Species

-The genus contains 6 recognized species as of June 2020.
+The genus contains 6 recognized species: